andreberezin/movie-api/README.md

 This project is a RESTful API for managing a movie database.
 It allows users to perform CRUD operations on movies, actors, and genres.
 The API is built using Spring Boot and uses a SQLite database for storing the data.

 ## 2. Setup and Installation Instructions
 1. Clone the repository: `git clone https://gitea.kood.tech/andreberezin/kmdb.git`
 2. Navigate to the project directory using `cd`
 3. Build the application with all dependencies: `mvn package`
    * In case "command not found: mvn" \
        install Maven: https://maven.apache.org/install.html \
        or on MacOs/Linux use brew for installation: `brew install maven`
+4. Ensure you have Java 17 installed.
+You can check the version with: `java -version`
+   * * If you don't have Java 21 installed, download and install it from: https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html
-4. Run the application: `java -jar target/movies_api-0.0.1.jar`
+5. Run the application: `java -jar target/movies_api-0.0.1.jar`
-5. End the application: `pkill -f movies_api-0.0.1.jar`
+6. End the application: `pkill -f movies_api-0.0.1.jar`

 ## 3. Usage Guide
 * To test the API, you can use the provided Postman workspace: \